Distributed formation maneuver control by manipulating the complex Laplacian

-Let us set $M = \tilde M$ in (\ref{eq: Ltilde}), then we can see $\kappa_{\{t,r,s\}}$ as coordinates for the different orthogonal motions\footnote{Note that $\kappa_tM_t$ defining translation can be split further into other two terms, i.e., \emph{horizontal} and \emph{vertical} motion.} to assist in the design of the desired behavior of the formation (see Section \ref{sec: simulations}), and $\tilde\kappa$ in (\ref{eq: Ltilde}) sets the \emph{global speed}.
-For the sake of clarity in the main results, we consider only positive $\kappa_{\{t,r,s\}}$ since the sign of the resultant velocities is encoded in $M_{\{t,r,s\}}$, e.g., in the sign of $\mu_{ij}$.

-The term $K^{-1}\tilde MB^T$ in (\ref{eq: Ltilde}) modifies the properties of $L$ substantially.
+The term $\frac{\tilde\kappa}{h}K^{-1}\tilde MB^T$ in (\ref{eq: Ltilde}) modifies the properties of $L$ substantially.
 In particular, we modify the original two zero eigenvalues of $L$ in different ways while preserving the associated eigenvectors that define the desired shape $\mathcal{S}$.
-After analyzing such differences, we will show that this modification will impact the closed-loop dynamics by going from a static to an eventual moving configuration $p(t)$ in $\mathcal{S}$.
-Without loss of generality, consider $\tilde\kappa = 1$ in (\ref{eq: Ltilde}) for the following result.
+After analyzing such differences, we will see that the formation in the closed-loop with the modified Laplacian

+will converge to a moving configuration $p(t)$ in $\mathcal{S}$.
+We can see $\tilde\kappa$ in (\ref{eq: pmov}) as a gain that regulates the \emph{global speed} of the collective motion once it is defined with $\kappa_{\{t_{\{x,y\}},r,s\}}$ in (\ref{eq: ormo}).
+Once the \emph{motion gains} are set, then the gain $h$ in (\ref{eq: pmov}) will assist us with having all the original non-zero \emph{stable} eigenvalues of $KL$ no traspassing the imaginary axis in the modified $K\tilde L$.
+For the following results, let us assume for now that $h$ is large enough so that the second term in (\ref{eq: Ltilde}) is a small enough perturbation of $L$.
+Later, we will provide a lower bound to $h$ in Subsection \ref{sec: kappa}.

-\begin{lemma} We consider the following two mutually exclusive cases: \begin{enumerate} \item If at least one of the speeds $\omega$ or $a$ is different from zero for the design in (\ref{eq: dvf}), and $\kappa_{\{t,r,s\}}>0$ are sufficiently small, then the matrix $K\tilde L$ has one eigenvalue equals $0$ and one eigenvalue equals $-(k_sa + \iota\kappa_r\omega)$ whose corresponding eigenvectors are $\mathbf{1}_n$ and $(\frac{\kappa_tv^*}{\kappa_sa + \iota\kappa_r\omega}\mathbf{1}_n + p^*)$ respectively with $v^*$ being the designed translational velocity in (\ref{eq: dvf}).
-The rest of eigenvalues are in the right-half complex plane. \item If $\omega = a = 0$ and $v^*\neq 0$ in (\ref{eq: dvf}).
-Then, the matrix $K\tilde L$ has $0$ as an eigenvalue with algebraic multiplicity $2$ but geometric multiplicity equals $1$.
-Furthermore, the chain of generalized (complex) eigenvectors associated with the eigenvalue $0$ is $\{-\kappa_t v^* \mathbf{1}_n, p^*\}$.
-In addition, if $\kappa_t > 0$ is sufficiently small, then the rest of eigenvalues are in the right-half complex plane. \end{enumerate} \end{lemma}
+\begin{lemma} We consider the following two mutually exclusive cases: \begin{enumerate} \item If at least one of the speeds $\omega$ or $a$ is different from zero for the design in (\ref{eq: dvf}), and $h$ is sufficiently large in (\ref{eq: pmov}), then the matrix $hK\tilde L$ has one eigenvalue equals $0$ and one eigenvalue equals $-\tilde\kappa(a + \iota\omega)$ whose corresponding eigenvectors are $\mathbf{1}_n$ and $(\frac{v^*}{a + \iota\omega}\mathbf{1}_n + p^*)$ respectively with $v^* = (v_x^* + v_y^*)$ being the designed translational velocity in (\ref{eq: dvf}).
+The rest of eigenvalues are in the right-half complex plane. \item If $\omega = a = 0$ and $v^*\neq 0$.
+Then, the matrix $hK\tilde L$ has $0$ as an eigenvalue with algebraic multiplicity $2$ but geometric multiplicity equals $1$.
+Furthermore, the chain of generalized (complex) eigenvectors associated with the eigenvalue $0$ is $\{-\tilde\kappa v^* \mathbf{1}_n, p^*\}$.
+In addition, if $h$ is sufficiently large, then the rest of eigenvalues are in the right-half complex plane. \end{enumerate} \end{lemma}